 Final Thoughts

-There’s no doubt in my mind that earning free travel is the best way to use miles and points.
+I believe earning free or discounted travel is the best way to use my credit card points.

 And if you’re looking for a flexible travel currency, Chase Ultimate Rewards should be at the top of your list.